WebSharper documentation

 The handler function takes two arguments:

-• The element itself on which the event was raised, as a native Dom.Element, and
+• The element itself, as a native Dom.Element;

-• The event arguments, as a subtype of the native Dom.Event.
+• The triggered event, as a native Dom.Event.

 let myButton =